SophMC/notechain/README.md

 Instructions:
 * Download /notechain/gothonweb recursively.
-* Inside /gothonweb enter to the command line: `python \
-bin/app.py` http://0.0.0.0:8080/ should print on the terminal
+* Inside /gothonweb enter to the command line: `python bin/app.py` `http://0.0.0.0:8080/` should print on the terminal
 * Copy `http://localhost:8080/hello` into your address bar.

-In relation to how your web browser displays a page:
-Browser, Address, Connection, Request, Server and Response